Fluorescence-Tools/LabelLib/README.md

 Python
 ------
 LabelLib can be used from python code.
-Usage example is available at `LabelLib/FlexLabel/python/usage.py`
+Usage example is available in [usage.py](FlexLabel/python/usage.py)
 ```python
 import LabelLib as ll
 import numpy as np